 The main function of the Joint Committee is to provide resources to support independent Adjudicators and their staff who together comprise the Traffic Penalty Tribunal.
 The Tribunal’s appeal streams include: parking, bus lanes, Clean Air Zones, moving traffic (Wales only), road user charging and littering from vehicles.

 The lawful basis for processing your personal data

 Article 6 of the GDPR sets out the lawful basis for processing personal data.
 PATROL’s lawful basis for processing data is because it performs a public task and the processing is necessary to perform a task in the public interest – and for its official functions – and the task and function has a clear basis in law.

 PATROL will use the information you supply through the PATROL website (Name, email address, subject and message) to respond to your enquiry.
 Alternatively, any information you provide should you decide to email firstname.lastname@example.org or contact PATROL by telephone will be used to answer your query.
 When you provide us with your personal data, we take your confidentiality and our compliance with the GDPR and Data Protection Act 2018 very seriously.

 Correspondence with PATROL often relates to appeals to the Tribunal, which is required under statute to maintain a register of decisions.
 Some of your personal data will be retained for the purposes of maintaining that register.
 Other case information, documents and enquiry information will be retained for two years, except in cases where the Adjudicator has determined that the case is of judicial interest – in which case, relevant evidence will be kept for longer.

 How we will store your data

 PATROL takes data security very seriously and we take every step to ensure that your data remains private and secure.
-All data collected through the online appeal system and stored in our secure database is kept entirely within the European Economic Area (EEA).
+All data collected is stored in our secure database and kept entirely within the United Kingdom (UK), unless otherwise stated below.

 Keeping your data secure